List of The Qwaser of Stigmata episodes: Episode list

-The Qwaser of Stigmata (TV)
+The Qwaser of Stigmata

 The Qwaser of Stigmata: Portrait of the Empress (OVA)

 This OVA episode was originally released in Japan on a DVD that was included with Volume 10 of the manga.

 This OVA episode is included on the North American DVD release of The Qwaser of Stigmata II, as episode 10.5.
 The action for this side story takes place around the time period of the middle of the first season.